 All of our camps are single gender.
 We have seen that single gender camps reduce distraction and allow campers to get the most out of their camp experience.

-We also recruit counselors from area universities like Franciscan University in Steubenville Ohio and from seminaries such as Sacred Heart Major Seminary in Detroit, Michigan.
-In 2018, we were excited to welcome 9 seminarians to our staff!
+We also recruit counselors from area universities like Franciscan University in Steubenville, Ohio, and from seminaries such as Sacred Heart Major Seminary in Detroit, Michigan.
+In 2018, we were excited to welcome 6 seminarians to our staff!
 All of our staff undergo a background check before beginning to work at CSM.

 Otsego Memorial Hospital is located just over 7 miles from CSM, approximately a 15 minute drive.
 CSM also works with the 911 emergency system providing them with details of our operations.

-CSM serves 3 nutritious and fun meals each day.
+CSM serves three nutritious and fun meals each day.
 We take food allergies very seriously, and our kitchen staff are experienced in preparing delicious and healthy meals for camps with food allergies.
 However, we ask that you contact the camp office before you arrive at camp to discuss your child’s dietary needs and any food allergies they may have.
 This will allow our staff to prepare their menus and food shopping lists accordingly.

 Cabins vary in size.
 They feature an open layout housing for between 10 and 18 campers, sleeping on bunk beds.
 Each camper is provided shelving to store their personal items.
-Most of the cabins have electricity, but don’t forget, CSM is technology free.
-At least two Senior Counselors aged 18 or over stay in each cabin with the campers to ensure supervision.
+All of the camper cabins have electricity, but don’t forget, CSM is technology free.
+At least two Senior Counselors age 18 or over stay in each cabin with the campers to ensure supervision.